BenHCalvert/CLI_QueryTool/readme.txt

-How to run the code:
+How to run the application:

 1. Download this directory and open in your terminal.
 2. You must have [Node.js](https://nodejs.org/) installed.